MicrosoftDocs/security/compass/incident-response-process.md

 ### Technical

-For the technical aspects of recovering from an incident, here are some critical success factors:
+For the technical aspects of recovering from an incident, here are some goals to consider:

 - Don’t boil the ocean